 The Simplified Guide to Plastic Recycling

 Plastic boasts exceptional design, yet its durability becomes a drawback when it lingers in the environment for extended periods after disposal.
 Hence, maximising plastic recycling is crucial.
-This guide delves into the reasons behind extensive plastic use, the recycling process, and offers tips for optimising your plastic consumption.

 Why Persist with Plastic?